ibm-cloud-architecture/refarch-cloudnative-netflix/README.md

 #### Step 1: Build locally

+Run one of the following build script to build all the necessary Java projects.

+-   **`./build-all.sh`[-d] ** will build all the components required runnable JARs using [Gradle](https://gradle.org/) and optionally package them into Docker containers.

-Run the following build script to build all the necessary Java projects.
-This will build all the components required runnable JARs and package them into Docker containers.
+-   **`./build-all.sh`-m [-d]** will build all the components required runnable JARs using [Apache Maven](https://maven.apache.org/) and optionally package them into Docker containers.

-  **`./build-all.sh`**

 #### Step 2: Run Docker Compose